-The day we flew in five million people had been celebrating on Grant Park (directly opposite our hotel) and fortunately had dispersed by the time we taxied in.
+The day we flew in, five million people had been celebrating on Grant Park (directly opposite our Hilton hotel) and fortunately had dispersed by the time we taxied in.
 Five million people in one park!
 That’s more than the entire population of New Zealand!!

 There are several different neighbourhoods to stay in too, so to help you decide, here’s a great post on where to stay in Chicago.

-2 If you have girls aged 3 to about 10 years in your world, you will turn in awed circles at the American Girl Store.
+2 If you have girls aged 3 to about 10 years in your world, they will turn in awed circles at the American Girl Store.
 Trust me, go there!
 Two levels of dolls and their accessories including a hair salon where your overly loved dolls can have new dos after sitting in a salon chair draped in a cape.

 3 Have lunch at Eataly but leave room for deep dish pizza for dinner!
-It’s two floors of Italian inspired food outlets, but seating is dining style on the second floor – you choose which of the open plan restaurants you want.
+This is two floors of Italian inspired food outlets, but seating is dining style on the second floor – you choose which of the open plan restaurants you want.
 Loads of accessories to buy too like oils and preserves, accessories and cookbooks.

-6 Take a gangster tour starting in the CBD and stopping at scenes of former gun battles and massacres as the Mob ruled during the prohibition of the 1920s.
+6 Take a gangster tour starting in the CBD and stopping at scenes of former gun battles and massacres as the Mob ruled Chicago during the prohibition of the 1920s.
 Untouchable Tours is highly rated and I’ve done it twice now, so can recommend it. $30 pp, but book online as they fill up.

 8 The kids will love the Field Museum which is next to Soldier Field.
 You’ll be greeted by the biggest tyranosaurus named Sue.

-Click on this link to CityPass Chicago to buy a book of admission tickets into loads of attractions with great discounts!
+Click on this link to Chicago CityPass to buy a book of admission tickets into loads of attractions with great discounts!